Audio Return Channel

 cable type. (more)

 - Connect your devices through Audio Return Channel-enabled HDMI ports.
-HDMI Licensing has strongly recommended that Adopters label all Audio Return Channel-compliant HDMI ports with the letters "ARC" for easy identification, but does not require manufacturers to do so.
+HDMI LA has strongly recommended that Adopters label all Audio Return Channel-compliant HDMI ports with the letters "ARC" for easy identification, but does not require manufacturers to do so.
 Please check with your manufacturer to determine which HDMI ports (if any) will support Audio Return Channel functionality.